Electric MTB Info

 Other agencies

-Center for Natural Lands Management (La Costa) - All classes of eBikes are considered motorized and are not allowed on non-motorized trails.
+Center for Natural Lands Management (La Costa Preserve) - All classes of eBikes are considered motorized and are not allowed on non-motorized trails.

 Escondido Creek Conservancy/Elfin Forest Recreational Reserve (EFRR) -All classes of eBikes are considered motorized and are not allowed on non-motorized trails.
 EFRR's trail standards are modeled after the US Forest Service's Standard Trail Plans and Specifications.